pachyderm/pachyderm/doc/docs/1.9.x/concepts/pipeline-concepts/datum/index.md

 repositories.
 Pachyderm has the following types of inputs that combine multiple repositories:

- **Union**
-:    A union input can take multiple repositories as inputs and
-     combine them as a single set of datums.
-The pipeline process the datums without any particular order and the output repository includes files from all sources.

 **Cross**
 :    A cross input creates a cross-product of multiple repositories.
      Therefore, each datum from one repository is combined with each